BIODIVERSITY COMMITMENT AND CONSERVATION PRACTICES

 AVIAN PROTECTION

-Our avian protection process is about efficiently identifying and responding to bird activity along our power lines.
-As part of that process, our internal Avian Incident Reporting Application enables utility personnel to report avian issues in real time, streamlining the process to protect nesting birds and proactively mitigating risks to service reliability.
-This mobile app enables field workers to submit photos and answer key questions to report the locations of bird nests or other bird-related issues along the company's power lines.
+Additionally, our internal Avian Incident Reporting Application enables utility personnel to report avian issues in real time, streamlining the process to protect nesting birds and proactively mitigating risks to service reliability.
+This mobile app enables field workers to submit photos and provide key information, including locations of bird nests and bird-related issues along the company's power lines.

 JCP&L Installs Guards to Protect New Jersey Bald Eagles